Working in Berkeley Way West

 If you have a new ID card, complete the UC Berkeley Card Key Application.
 The form will be routed to your Program Manager for review and approval.
 Once approved, it will be sent to UCPD for processing.
 Please allow 2-3 weeks for building access.

-Doctoral students will receive access to the Berkeley Way West building, bike room, graduate student lounge and 5th and 6th Floors.
+Doctoral students and GSRs will receive access to the Berkeley Way West building, bike room, graduate student lounge and 5th and 6th Floors.
 Access is granted for 24 hours a day seven days a week.